Glossary

 Drip marketing automates pre-composed messages sent over time based on triggers or schedules.
 Learn how effective drip campaigns boost conversions.

 Drip marketing is an automated communication strategy that sends pre-composed messages to customers and prospects over time based on predetermined triggers or schedules.
-Drip marketing refers to automatically sending customers and prospects pre-composed messages over time.
 Sometimes called a drip campaign, this type of marketing automation can be used for a wide range of business goals, from helping to move a prospect through a sales funnel to improving customer service ratings to reducing customer churn.
+When powered by unified customer data, drip campaigns become adaptive sequences that respond to cross-channel behavior rather than following rigid timelines.

 The most common type of drip marketing is an automated email campaign that delivers prewritten messages at predetermined milestones or timeframes that trigger delivery.
 An example of a drip campaign would be an email marketing program that sends an automated follow-up 24 hours after a sale, offering tips on getting the most of the purchased product or the service.
 While drip marketing is most often part of a company’s overall email marketing strategy, drip campaigns can also feature other delivery formats, such as text/SMS messaging.